Alicja-Malinowska/Milestone1/README.md

 *	An embedded Google map – shows the location of the centre and allows a user to look for directions directly from the website
 *	A contact form – gives a user a third option (aside from calling or emailing) to get in touch
 *	A Facebook icon button – send a user to the company’s FB page where they can see news/announcements
+* The landing page is English - this is because the page is created for educational purposes and most of the people using it (assessor, mentor, reviewing peers) are English speakers.
+In reality, the landing page would be in Polish as most of the users of the page would be Polish speakers.

 ### Features Left to Implement

 * Add a blog page where updates or new articles can be published (this will enhance SEO)
+* Add a feature that detects user's set language (EN or PL) and displays the page in this language (if not PL, shows in EN)

 ## Technologies Used